 Musicians get a cut, regardless of debts

-Universal, Sony and Warner all own shares of Spotify, and all promised to share proceeds of a sale with musicians before Spotify when public in March.
-According to Rolling Stone, Swift’s deal goes farther because it states artists will be paid proceeds, regardless of whether they owe Universal money for unrecovered advances.
+Universal, Sony and Warner all own shares of Spotify, and all promised to share proceeds of a sale with musicians before Spotify went public in March.
+According to Rolling Stone, Swift’s deal goes further because it states artists will be paid proceeds, regardless of whether they owe Universal money for unrecovered advances.

 Swift also keeps ownership of her masters

 Swift stated this provision was more important to her than any other part of her contract, and she hopes it is a step toward creating positive change for musicians.
 Her deal also gives her ownership of all her master recordings.
 Labels often retain ownership of masters.